 Since there are a lot of unknowns, it's important to think about various possibilities and what you can do to adapt to them.
-The problems you face will vary depending on the type of arts and culture business you have - art studio, theater, musical hall, or something else, and so your solutions will vary too.
-In general, some of the things we hear professionals in arts and culture struggling with now are forced closures, decreased customers as people self-isolate, and a desire to delight current customers by bringing services online.
+The problems you face will vary depending on the type of fitness business you have - gym, yoga studio, private training, or something else, and so your solutions will vary too.
+In general, some of the things we hear health and fitness professionals struggling with now are forced closures, decreased customers as people self-isolate, and a desire from current customers to continue services online somehow.

-These issues are already changing the way arts and culture businesses do things for now, and it's likely that these changes could influence the industry in the future.
+These issues are already changing the way health and fitness businesses do things for now, and it's likely that these changes could influence the industry in the future.
 It's important to look at these problems directly and to make a plan based on what you're able to do now, as well as what you might be able to do later on.
-Here are some examples of things you should consider.
+Below are some examples of things you should consider.